-How have we helped?
+How we are helping

-- Overall, we have reached over 180,000 people, including almost 110,000 children, with life-saving care.
+- Overall, we have reached more than180,000 people, including almost 110,000 children, with life-saving care.

 - We've been distributing seeds, tools and equipment to those who have lost their livelihoods as a result of the conflict, helping families to get back on their feet.